Thames Clippers: Accidents

-On 2 May 2004, a woman was killed after she was hit, while waiting for a boat, by a mooring bollard which had come loose from the Star Clipper at St. Katharine's Pier.
+On 2 May 2004, a woman was killed while waiting for a boat after she was hit by a mooring bollard which had come loose from the Star Clipper at St. Katharine's Pier.

 On 4 October 2011 at 7pm, the Moon Clipper hit the Tower Millennium Pier when it was carrying about 50 people.
 Four people were injured.

 On 31 December 2014, Moon Clipper hit a moored vessel, Mercuria, while running light back to Trinity Buoy Wharf.
 The vessel was then repaired, and returned to service on 5 February 2015.

 On 5 December 2016, the Typhoon Clipper collided with the work-boat Alison, resulting in the sinking of the work-boat.
 The two crew members on the work-boat were taken to hospital.

-On 20 September 2022, the Moon Clipper had an engine fire while working on the RB6 Service to Putney.
+On 20 September 2022, the Moon Clipper had an engine fire while working on the RB6 service to Putney.
 No one was hurt, but the vessel was evacuated, and spent a few months in dry-dock being repaired.

 Piers

-Thames Clippers serves 24 at least piers in the London, five of which they own, including St. Mary's Wandsworth Pier and Gravesend Town Pier, which they purchased from Gravesham Borough Council in 2022.
+Thames Clippers serves at least 24 piers in London, five of which they own, including St Mary's Wandsworth Pier and Gravesend Town Pier, which they purchased from Gravesham Borough Council in 2022.